maarxx/MeditateAsWorkType/README.md

 # Introduction and Explanation

-You'll add the mod.
-You'll enable the mod.
+The mod allows you to configure Meditation in the Work tab instead of the Schedule tab.

 You'll find two new columns in the "Work" tab: